joaohenry23/GOES/README.md

-# This README is still being edited and may have some errors.
+# This README file is a draft and may have some errors.

 # GOES
 Python packages to download and process data from GOES-16 and GOES-17.